kylef-archive/Curassow/README.md

 #### Is it ready for production?

 Currently, if your code causes a crash, the worker dies and Curassow doesn't yet automatically detect this and spawn new workers, see ([#1](https://github.com/kylef/Curassow/issues/1)).
+Resolving this is on the roadmap, but it will depend on the next upcoming snapshot of Swift so it has been postponed.

+Please consult the [deployment guide](Deployment.md) before deploying Curassow to a production environment.
+It's important to run Curassow behind a HTTP proxy.

 ## License